The purpose of TPMS is to consistently check the pressure in all tires and ensure that none is either under-inflated or overinflated.

 Being conscious and attentive to the systems, you will always be assured of safety on the road.

-A lot of fuel than normal can be used when driving on the under-inflated tire.
+A lot of fuel than usual can be used when driving on the under-inflated tire.
 An under-inflated tire does not have stability.
-It can make the vehicle to drag at a low speed using a high gear and thereby consuming more fuel.
+It can make the vehicle drag at a low speed using a high gear and thereby consume more fuel.
 Proper tire pressure will save you on fuel consumption.

-Before TPMS, drivers had to stop at fuel stations to measure their tires pressures.
-Bending on each tire and all the processes of checking pressure, was really time consuming and tiresome.
+Before TPMS, drivers had to stop at fuel stations to measure their tire pressures.
+Bending on each tire and all the processes of checking pressure were time-consuming and tiresome.

-With TPMS, the insurance companies are sure that chances of accidents are low.
-As we said, many accidents are caused by a tire problem.
-In this case, the insurance will allocate you better and low insurance policy that if you did not have a TPMS.
+With TPMS, insurance companies are sure that the chances of accidents are low.
+As we said, a tire problem can cause many accidents.
+In this case, the insurance will allocate you a better and low insurance policy that if you did not have a TPMS.

 Most of the new vehicles come with TPMS already installed by the car dealers.
-With this system, the dealers are able to sell the vehicles a little higher than the normal price.
+With this system, the dealers can sell the cars a little higher than the average price.
 The reason is TPMS.
 TPMS Maintenance Issues Passive Regeneration.

-Maintenance of Tire pressure monitoring system is very important.
-It is very important to be assured that your system is in good working condition.
-Whenever you are changing your tire, precaution should be taken so that you do not interfere with the tire pressure monitoring system.
+Maintenance of the Tire pressure monitoring system is essential.
+It is vital to be assured that your system is in good working condition.
+Whenever changing your tire, you should take some precautions to not interfere with the tire pressure monitoring system.